 Yes, this does exist.
 A sample rate with the ability to reproduce frequencies up to 96,000Hz.
 Why?
 That’s the million-dollar question.
 Even within super high-fidelity recording and limitless computer power, I see no realistic situation where this is necessary.
 If you’re reading this and you think there is, please do drop me a comment and I’d love to discuss it.

-My suggestion to any of you reading this, stick with a 48kHz sample rate.
+My suggestion to any of you reading this, stick with a 44.1kHz sample rate.
 The likelihood is that you are working with music.
 Therefore, you’re unlikely to need to deal with any super high-frequency, out of this world type audio.
 Maybe if you’re doing some creative sound design, you might find some use for higher sample rates.
 However, it’s still unlikely.
-Giving yourself that little bit of extra top end over a 44.1kHz sample rate will help to deal with the harmonic fold back that we mentioned earlier.
-It will also ensure minimal conversion issues and stop possible clipping over your LUFS/dBTP thresholds.
-It will also result in sensible CPU usage, manageable file sizes and a hardly noticeable increase in RAM load over 44.1kHz.
+In the end, 44.1Khz is still the music standard.
+This ensures minimal conversion issues and avoids possible clipping over your LUFS/dBTP thresholds.
+It will also result in lower CPU usage, manageable file sizes, and reasonable RAM load.

-However, one thing to bear in mind here is what format you’re ultimately going to end up with.
-If you’re looking to put your releases out on CD, starting with and sticking to a sample rate of 44.1kHz makes far more sense.
-This will minimise sample decimation and provide better quality over a downsampled file.
+One thing to bear in mind here is what format you’re ultimately going to end up with.
+If you’re looking to put your releases out on CD, starting with and sticking to a sample rate of 44.1kHz/88.2kHz makes the most sense.
+This will minimize sample decimation and provide better quality over a downsampled file.
 Equally, if you intend to render your files to 48kHz but want to work with higher sample rates, using a sample rate that is a multiple of that integer (96kHz, 192kHz) is a far simpler equation when downsampling.
 This will result in higher quality.